rnd7/vanilla-cream/vc/README.md

 document.body.append(MyComponent.create())
 ```

+You cannot use the new keyword to instantiate the component.
+Instead use the static create method.
+The constructor is invoked by the browser.
 The initialize method is invoked on animation frame after the component is added to the DOM.
-You cannot use the new keyword.
-The constructor is invoked by the browser.

 The resulting DOM tree looks like this.
 You can style, query and modify the component just like a regular HTML element.
 You can also access all public accessors and methods as you would do with regular class instance.